prsavla/cse15l-lab-reports/labreport5/labreport5.md

 ### 4. Professional TA:
-It seems that there is an issue with your merge() method where you handle duplicates.
+It seems that there is an issue with your `merge()` method where you handle duplicates around Lines 32-25.
 Try and trace through the code, what happens when the `if (compared == 0)` executes?
-Look at specifically Lines 32-35.
 Are the correct duplicate values being appended to the result list?
+Run through it with the examples of using these values as your inputs: `list1 = "a, b, c "` and `list2 = "a, d"` See what happens with your output.

 ### 5. Beto Ansame:
 OHH!
 I understand.
-Since there's two duplicate values, I only appended one of them from `list1` and I forgot to append the other duplicate value from `list2`.
+Since there's two duplicate values, I only appended one of them from `list1` on Line 33 and I forgot to append the other duplicate value from `list2`.
 I have fixed the error and attached a screenshot of the fixed version below, could you run the autograder again on my code?
 ![fixed-merge](fixed-merge.png)